The Best Ways to Dry Compressed AirLast updated on: June 10th, 2020 at: 10:24 am

 Most desiccant dryers have two vertical pressure tanks that continuously operate through a drying-regeneration cycle, referred to as a NEMA cycle.
-An example setting may be a 10-minute NEMA cycle, where the unit is drying for 5 minutes, then regenerating for 5 minutes.
+An example setting may be a 10-minute NEMA cycle, where the unit is drying for five minutes, then regenerating for five minutes.

 While the drying time cycles, the fully pressurized compressed air flows through the online desiccant vessel through a bed of desiccant beads that strip the water vapor and hydrocarbon molecules from the air.
 The compressed air is released from the vessel when the specified PDP is reached.

 During the regeneration cycle, the vessel depressurizes, and the regeneration process begins to heat the moisture out of the desiccant.
 After regeneration, the tank is pressurized again and ready for its next drying cycle.